Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 2. A local installation of the Perl modules that provide a low level API to that database.
 3. A local installation of the Scrollery website maintained in this repository.

+## Summary

+These instructions will walk you through installing the following on your development machine:
+* Node 8.9.4
+* Npm 5+
+* Yarn
+* Perl 5.18+
+* Carton
+* Docker

+The development environment consists of the following components:

+* A Docker container with a MariaDB instance and clean database dump.
+* Perl CGI scripts to connect to the database
+* Node HTTP server + Webpack build process

 ## Server Side

 **Prerequisites**